Typhoonz0/plyr/README.md

 Go to step 4 above
 ## Tips
 **PLYR Commands:**
-- Enter 'm' to go to the main menu, 'z' to pause, 'x' to resume, 'c' to rewind, 'v' to skip the song
+- 'z' to pause, 'x' to resume, 'c' to rewind, 'v' to skip the song (Only works if you have Spotify Premium)
 - dont worry if the screen gets cleared, the command will still excecute

 **Local Files:**